 If you want to protect your privacy online, then one way to do it is to avoid sharing excess information on different social media platforms like Facebook and Twitter.
 If you provide way too much information, then this will make it easier for cybercriminals to steal your identity.
 They can even obtain your financial information.

 When you are setting up your profile on a social media platform, it is advised to skip the “About Me” field.
 You don’t really have to tell others where or what year you were born.
 If you reveal this information, then the attackers might use it to target you.
 It is advisable to explore various privacy settings.
-Moreover, it will be a good idea if you limit the people who can see your posts or profile.
+Moreover, it will be a good idea if you limit the number of people who can see your posts or profile.

 #2.
 Use Private or Incognito Mode